alanretubis/alanretubis/README.md

 <p align="left">
     ✨ Full-stack developer since 2016<br>
     🔭 Currently working on a insurtech platform<br>
-    🎯 Goals: To become a package developer and a stocks trader.
+    🎯 Goals: To become a package developer and a stocks trader.<br>
+    📫 You can reach me at alanretubis@gmail.com
 </p>

 ###